-4. Mourning.-If men, for private reasons, are desirous of wearing mourning, they may cover the third button of tunic or second of serge tunic with crapes.
+4. Mourning.-If men, for private reasons, are desirous of wearing mourning, they may cover the third button of tunic or second of serge tunic with crape.

-5. Sergeants' Sashes will be worn in No. 1, 2 & and No. 6a dress.
+5. Sergeants' Sashes will be worn in No. 1, 2, 6 and No. 6a dress.
 They will not be worn outside the great coat when on leave.

-6. Whistles are to be carried by Sergeants and Corporals, in Marching Order, Infantry Drills and Maneuvres.
+6. Whistles are to be carried by Sergeants and Corporals, in Marching Order, Infantry Drills and Manoeuvres.

-7. GUARDS AND SENTRIES AFLOAT.-(a) Guards of Honour and when Royal Salutes are to be given without regard to the dress of the day).-No. 1 or

-No. 6. (b) Ordinary Guards on other occasions.-No. 3 or No. 9 (or the dress of the day when that is No. 1, or No. 2 or corresponding dress in hot climates).
+7. GUARDS AND SENTRYES AFLLOAT-(a) Guards of Honour and when Royal Salutes are to be given (without regard to the dress of the day).-No. 1 or No. 6. (b) Ordinary Guards on other occasions.-No. 3, or No. 8 (or the dress of the day when that is No. 1, or No. 2 or corresponding dresses in hot climates).
 Sunday Routine.-See note 12. (c) At Sea or between decks.-No. 3 or No. 8, with side arms (except in dynamo flats). (d) Sentries when coaling Ship.-No. 5 or 9 with side arms.

 8. Band.-The musicians' dress will correspond to that worn by other Marines and be similar to the Guard when parading with them.
 The cross belt and pouch will always be worn when landed for drill, parading with guard or No. 1 or No. 6 dress when on duty.
-The cross belt and pouch will be worn only with No. 1 or No. 6 dress, in addition to the buff waistbelt, when parading as a Band or when carrying out a private engagement as a military band, but not on other occasions.